Super-App Behavioral Patterns in Credit Risk Models: Financial, Statistical and Regulatory Implications: Experimental Setup

 An XGBoost classifier was implemented as it has demonstrated its superior performance over models such as neural network, decision tree, support vector machines and bagging-NN with regard to structured data \citep{Xia2017, Salvaire2019}.
 The final model performance was evaluated using a randomized bootstrap of 50 iterations on the databases with a data proportion of 70\% to train and the remaining 30\% to test in each iteration.

 Model performance was measured by using the area under AUC and the KS measure.
-The AUC captures the trade-off between true and false positives at various discrimination thresholds, that is, it measures the ability to predict defaulters the where cutoff points have equal contribution.
-The KS statistic measures the degree of separation between two cumulative distributions, specifically the maximum distance for all classification thresholds between the true and false positive rate curves.
+The AUC captures the trade-off between true and false positives at various discrimination thresholds, while the KS statistic measures the degree of separation between two cumulative distributions, specifically the maximum distance for all classification thresholds between the true and false positive rate curves.

-In addition, the financial performance of the models was evaluated with the estimated financial savings as described in Section~\ref{sec_savings}.
-The parameters required to estimate the savings are shown in Table~\ref{tab:savings}.
+In addition, the financial performance of the models was evaluated with the EMP and estimated financial savings as described in Section~\ref{sec_savings}.
+The parameters required to estimate the EMP and savings are shown in Table~\ref{tab:EMP} and Table~\ref{tab:savings}.

 These measures allowed us to assess the discriminatory ability for defaulters, and the average performance and the maximum performance for the most optimistic case.
 In addition, statistical tests were performed to establish whether there was a significant difference in the classification performances of any of the models.
 This was in order to compare the performances of the different segments and identify in which population, with a common characteristic, the super-app variables had a representative contribution.